j8n/ShooterGameJS/README.md

-ShooterGame
+## Shooter Game Made With Javascript

-This is a shooter game made with Javascript.
-The game uses it's own Game Engine
+This is a simple shooter game made with Javascript.
+The game uses it's own Game Engine!

 If you think that you can help in the development of this open source game, you are very welcome!